yoyotv/Fusion-and-Extension-Netwoks/README.md

 ## References

-[1] Jie Hu, Li Shen, Gang Sun; The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 7132-7141
+[1] Jie Hu, Li Shen, Gang Sun, "Squeeze-and-Excitation Networks" ; The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 7132-7141

 [2] J.S.
 Albus (1975).
 "A New Approach to Manipulator Control: the Cerebellar Model Articulation Controller (CMAC)".
 In: Trans.
 ASME, Series G. Journal of Dynamic Systems, Measurement and Control, Vol. 97, pp. 220–233, 1975.